rockset/kafka-connect-rockset/README.md

 1. [Start](https://kafka.apache.org/quickstart) your Kafka cluster and confirm it is running.

-2. Kafka Connect can be run in standalone or distributed mode.
+2. Kafka Connect can be run in [standalone or distributed](https://docs.confluent.io/current/connect/userguide.html#standalone-vs-distributed) modes.
 In both modes, there is one configuration file that controls Kafka connect and a separate set of configuration for Rockset specific parameters.
 Depending on whether you are trying to run locally (standalone) or distributed, you will want to edit the appropriate configuration file -  `$KAFKA_HOME/config/connect-standalone.properties` or `$KAFKA_HOME/config/connect-distributed.properties` respectively.
 2. In the config file mentioned above, adjust the values as shown below.
 For more information on installing Kafka Connect plugins please refer to the [Confluent Documentation.](https://docs.confluent.io/current/connect/userguide.html#id3)

 | Name | Value |